 - With a meat hammer, pound out the slices of beef until they’re as thin as you can get them.

 - Add a few tablespoons of the cheese mixture to the middle of each flattened sheet of beef.
 Add a thin sheet of prosciutto.
 Roll up the sheet of beef to form a roll.
 Tie the roll securely with butcher’s twine.
-To learn how to properly tie the beef, visit my Pro-Tips page on Tying a Roast.
+To learn how to properly tie the beef, watch this quick video on Tying a Roast.

 - Heat two tablespoons of olive oil in a skillet and brown the braciole on all sides until nicely caramelized.